semgrep/semgrep-docs/docs/faq.md

 The Semgrep Community Rules are licensed under the [Commons Clause](https://github.com/semgrep/semgrep-rules/blob/develop/LICENSE).
 You can use the Semgrep community rules as long as you are shipping a free and open-source software (FOSS) product.
 You have to open source any modifications you have done to the rules.

-You **cannot** ship the Semgrep Community rules in a commercial product without an explicit license from Semgrep, Inc. For more information, please contact partners@semgrep.com.
+You **cannot** ship the Semgrep Community or Pro rules in a commercial product without an explicit license from Semgrep, Inc. For more information, please contact [<i class="fa-regular fa-envelope"></i> partners@semgrep.com](mailto:partners@semgrep.com).

-The Semgrep Pro Rules are proprietary and cannot be redistributed without explicit license from Semgrep, Inc. For more information, please contact partners@semgrep.com.

-### Contacting Semgrep, Inc support
+### Contacting Semgrep support

-All users can contact Semgrep, Inc support.
-Regardless if you are a free tier or paid tier user, reach our support through the [Semgrep, Inc Community Slack](https://go.semgrep.dev/slack).
+All users can contact Semgrep support.
+Regardless if you are a free tier or paid tier user, reach our support through the [Semgrep Community Slack](https://go.semgrep.dev/slack).
 Paying Semgrep Team tier customers receive 8\*5 email and Slack support with committed SLAs.
-See [Support](../support/) for more details.
+See [Support](/support) for more details.

 ### Embedding the Playground in my website or blog post